dotStryhn/ARMTemplates/README.md

 #### azuredeploy.parameters.json

-A parameter file with the required parameters, for testing purpuse, values have to be valid values, but not necessarily production specific.
+A parameter file with the required parameters, for testing purpose, values have to be valid values, but not necessarily production specific.

 #### README.md